-San Francisco-based jewelry designer and metalsmith Eko Wright’s artistic journey began when she took a metal art class to learn simple soldering techniques.
+San Francisco-based jewelry artist Eko Wright’s artistic journey began when she took a metalsmithing class to learn simple soldering techniques.
 Intrigued by the way a torch and tools can transform a sheet of metal into wearable art, she continued to study with renowned artisans in San Francisco.

 Eko has now created her own lines of rustic yet elegant contemporary pieces that integrate traditional subdued Japanese aesthetics with Western forms.
-Her work has been featured at the Museum of Craft and Design’s museum store, Palo Alto Art Center, ACCI and other select galleries.
+Her minimalistic work has been featured at Museum of Craft and Design and Asian Art Museum gift shops, ACCI and other select galleries in the San Francisco Bay Area.

 Botanical & Galaxy Collections